fraramfra/SpotifySongPopularity/README.md

 The dashboard visualizes various aspects of music, including genres, characteristics (danceability, energy, valence, etc.), explicit content, and popularity levels of a wide variety of albums available on Spotify.

+You can find the app deployed on Posit Connect Cloud in this [link](https://0195e098-b360-07c6-5613-ec87a6dcdfe6.share.connect.posit.cloud/)

 ---

 ## App Description